texfaq/texfaq.github.io/FAQ-commercial.md

 list.
 The source of the information is given to provide some clues to its currency.

-In general, a commercial implementation will come ''complete'', that is, with suitable previewers and printer drivers.
+In general, a commercial implementation will come "complete", that is, with suitable previewers and printer drivers.
 They normally also have extensive documentation (_i.e_., not just the TeXbook!) and some sort of support service.
 In some cases this is a toll free number